Guide General

 • RIPE NCC consistently gains millions of IPv4 addresses annually, becoming the primary destination for large-scale transfers

-• ARIN, APNIC, and LACNIC lose addresses through inter-RIR transfers
+• ARIN, APNIC, and LACNIC remain net sources through inter-RIR transfers

 Understanding these dynamics is essential when planning IPv4 acquisition strategies.